A backward $\lambda$-Lemma for the forward heat flow: Toolbox

 Note that $D(A)\cap Z^-=Z^-$ by smoothness.
 Thus $A^-\in\Ll(Z^-)$ and the series

 is well defined providing a norm continuous group which for $s\ge 0$ coincides with the subspace semigroup $e^{-sA}|_{Z^-}$.
 For \emph{negative} times $s\le 0$ it decays exponentially $\norm{e^{-sA^-}}_{\Ll(Z^-)}\le ce^{-s\lambda_k}\le ce^{s\mu}$.
-The constructions above commute with Sobolev embeddings $W^{\ell,q}\hookrightarrow W^{k,p}$.
+The constructions above ``commute'' with Sobolev embeddings $W^{\ell,r}\hookrightarrow W^{k,q}$.
 For $\pi_\pm$ this is again a consequence of a resolvent identity.

-\begin{proposition} Fix integers $\ell\ge k\ge0$ and constants $q\ge p\ge1$.
-Consider the Jacobi operator $A:=A_x$ on $Z:=W^{k,p}$ with dense domain $W^{k+2,p}$ and its restrictions $A^\pm$ to the closed subspaces $Z^\pm:=\pi_\pm(Z)$.
+\begin{proposition} Fix integers $\ell\ge k\ge0$ and constants $r\ge q\ge1$.
+Consider the Jacobi operator $A:=A_x$ on $Z:=W^{k,q}$ with dense domain $W^{k+2,q}$ and its restrictions $A^\pm$ to the closed subspaces $Z^\pm:=\pi_\pm(Z)$.
 Fix $\mu>0$ in the spectral gap~(\ref{eq:mu}) of $A$.
-Then there is a constant $c=c(\ell,k,q,p,\mu)$ such that \begin{enumerate}
+Then there is a constant $c=c(\ell,k,r,q,\mu)$ such that \begin{enumerate}

-\item[\rm (a)] The operator $-A$ on $L^1$ generates the strongly continuous semigroup $e^{-sA}$ on $Y$ given by~(\ref{eq:semigroup}).
+\item[\rm (a)] The operator $-A$ on $L^1$ generates the strongly continuous semigroup $e^{-sA}$ on $L^1$ given by~(\ref{eq:semigroup}).
 Both commute with the spectral projections $\pi_\pm$ in~(\ref{eq:spec-proj}).

-\item[\rm (b)] The subspace semigroup $e^{-sA}|$ on $Z$ coincides with the strongly continuous semigroup $e^{-sA|}$ generated by the restriction of $-A$ to $Z$.
-Subspace semigroup and $A|$ commute with the spectral projections $\pi_\pm(-A|)=\pi_\pm(-A)|$.
+\item[\rm (b)] The subspace semigroup $e^{-sA}|$ on $Z\subset L^1$ coincides with the strongly continuous semigroup $e^{-sA|}$ generated by the restriction $-A|$ of $-A$ to $Z\subset L^1$.
+Restricting the semigroup and restricting $A$ both commute with the spectral projections which themselves satisfy $\pi_\pm(-A|)=\pi_\pm(-A)|$.
+To simplify notation we omit from now on the slash sign $\mid$.

 \item[\rm (c)] The restriction of $-A$ to $Z^-$ generates the norm continuous group $e^{-sA^-}$ on $Z^-$ given by the exponential series~(\ref{eq:exponential}).
-For positive times this group is equal to the subspace semigroup $e^{-sA}|$.
+For positive times this group is equal to the restriction of the semigroup $e^{-sA}$ to $Z^-$.
 For negative times it holds that

 \item[\rm (d)] Restricting $e^{-sA}$ to $Z^+$ gives a strongly continuous semigroup on $Z^+$ and

 \end{enumerate} \end{proposition}